muratkeremozcan/next-app-mosh/notes.md

 }
 ```

+If we want to further customize the not found page on the sub routes, we create `not-found.tsx` files in that route.

 If we do not have this file, it will just show the default not-found.tsx at the app root.

 ```tsx